EdyStan/uber_app_beetroot/README.md

 # TheMatrix

 This web application was created as final project for Beetroot Academy's "Python Development" Course.
 It represents a taxi app which allows users to place orders, track their status, chat with both current order's driver and administrators of the company and also rate the drivers that they've interacted with.
+The data for our orders is retrieved from Google Maps using Google APIs.

 ## Authors